 mirror A mirror zone is similar to a zone of type secondary, except its data is subject to DNSSEC validation before being used in answers.
 Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk upon restarting named.
-If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used, until it either expires or a newer version validates correctly.
-If no usable zone data is available for a mirror zone, either due to transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
+If validation of a new version of a mirror zone fails, a retransfer is scheduled; in the meantime, the most recent correctly validated version of that zone is used until it either expires or a newer version validates correctly.
+If no usable zone data is available for a mirror zone, due to either transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
 Mirror zones cannot be used in a view that does not have recursion enabled.